dhutapratama/docs/console-tests.md

     {
         $this->artisan('question')
              ->expectsQuestion('What is your name?', 'Taylor Otwell')
-             ->expectsQuestion('Which language do you prefer?', 'PHP')
+             ->expectsQuestion('Which language do you prefer?', 'GO')
-             ->expectsOutput('Your name is Taylor Otwell and you prefer PHP.')
+             ->expectsOutput('Your name is Taylor Otwell and you prefer GO.')
              ->doesntExpectOutput('Your name is Taylor Otwell and you prefer Ruby.')
              ->expectsOutputToContain('Taylor Otwell')
              ->doesntExpectOutputToContain('you prefer Ruby')